ivandorte/eo-notebooks-apps/README.md

 ### ToDo

+- [ ] Add an interactive plot that shows the spectral curve of the selected pixel.
-- [ ] Add a widget to select a pixel from the right image and a FloatPanel to show its spectral signature.
+- [ ] Add an option to compare the spectral curve of the selected pixel with known spectral profiles (e.g vegetation, soil, water...)

 ### Set up